taublast/FastPopups/README.md

 ## Animations

-FastPopups supports rich, platform-native animations for both show and hide transitions.
-You can customize animation type, duration, and easing curves.
+FastPopups supports platform-native animations for both appearing and hiding transitions.
+You can customize animation type, duration, for some types changing easing curves is also possible.
+Best demonstrated in the included SampleApp.
+Dimmer layer and Content are separately animated, with dimmer fading in/out and content using the selected animation type.

 ### Animation Types

 Available animation types:
 - **Fade** - Simple fade in/out
 - **Bottom/Top/Left/Right** - Slide from edges
-- **SprintBottom/Top/Left/Right** - Slide with elastic overshoot effect
+- **SprintBottom/SprintTop/SprintLeft/SprintRight** - Slide with elastic overshoot effect and fade.
 - **ZoomIn/ZoomOut** - Scale animations
 - **Whirl** - Rotate + scale effect
 - **BounceIn/BounceInHorizontal/BounceInVertical** - Bounce-in from small (0.5→1.1→1.0)